California Green Cards Law Attorneys for the LGBT Community

 Green Card Renewal

 Those with Lawful Permanent Resident Status who have green cards that have expired or will expire in the next 6 months should renew their green card by filing USCIS form I-90.
 However, a renewal form cannot be filed more than 6 months prior to expiration.
 If you fail to renew your green card under these circumstances, you may face misdemeanor charges such as fees or even imprisonment.
-If your green card has been lost, stolen, or destroyed however, you must file for replacement of a green card as opposed to green card renewal.
+If your green card has been lost, stolen, or destroyed, however, you must file for replacement of a green card as opposed to green card renewal.

-If you or a loved one are seeking to obtain a green card or have questions regarding the process and eligibility, contact a Los Angeles Gay and Lesbian Immigration Attorney today for a free case consultation.
+If you or a loved one are seeking to obtain a green card or have questions regarding the process and eligibility, contact a Los Angeles Gay and Lesbian Immigration Attorney today for case consultation.